jonasmarquez/dvx-bin/README.md

 - Create the config directory (usually `~/.config/dvx`)
 - Create a starter `dimensions.yaml` if it doesn’t exist
+- Create a starter `config.yaml` if it doesn’t exist
 - Optionally initialize the secrets vault

-You can inspect the starter config:
+You can inspect the starter dimension config:

 ```bash
 cat ~/.config/dvx/dimensions.yaml